Grieving with Grace

 What does it mean to grieve with grace and how can it help you?

 Grieving with Grace means making space for your emotions and not judging yourself for hurting.
 You are not weak for feeling pain.
 The depth of your pain is directly equal to the depth of your love.
 Do you realize that?
-Your pain is love.
+Your pain is an expression of love.
 It’s equal to the love you have for that person, pet, job, experience…

 You grieve deeply because you love deeply.
 If you didn’t care, you would feel significantly less pain.
 So never, ever shame yourself for the depth of pain you may feel in mourning your loss—no matter what that loss may be.
 Grief Work looks at all our loss through the lens of compassion and making space for our pain.
 Grieving takes time, and is not a linear, or clear process.
 When we rush ourselves through grieving, we dishonor our healing.
 It’s okay for healing to take time.
 Our healing can be a means of honoring the person we lost and their impact on our life.